Coming to the London Museum of Water & Steam allows your class to see the power of the Industrial Revolution in a genuine Victorian pumping station.

-Sessions are challenging and highly interactive, with pupils engaged in experiments, making things, investigating sources and role play.
+Sessions are challenging and highly interactive, with pupils engaged in experiments, investigating sources and role play.

 Please browse the descriptions below, or download the school pack for full details.
-Then contact Rebecca to arrange your visit to the museum.
+Then contact the Learning Coordinator to arrange your visit to the museum.

 We look forward to welcoming you here soon.